EddyKr/BlueCreations/README.md

 # 🎯 AI-Powered Recommendation System

-A multi-agent recommendation system where marketers create targeted campaigns in a back office, and an intelligent selection agent determines which recommendation to show each user on the frontend.
+A multi-agent recommendation system where marketers create targeted campaigns in a back office, and intelligent selection provides recommendations to frontend users via multiple endpoints.

 ## 🏗️ System Architecture